 2. Trinity: One of God’s Attributes that is Unique to Christianity

-- Is three Persons (Father, Son [Jesus], and Holy Spirit) sharing one divine essence or nature (Matt.
+- The Trinity is three Persons (Father, Son [Jesus], and Holy Spirit) sharing one divine essence or nature (Matt.
 28:19)

 - The Trinity is not a contradiction

-- The “three” and “one” refer to different categories
+- The “three” and “one” of the Trinity refer to different categories

 - There are three “persons” and one “nature or essence”